oceans404/nillion-signature-tools/README.md

 ### Available Tools:

-- **ECDSA Key Generator**: Generate new ECDSA key pairs
+- **ECDSA Key Generator**: Generate new ECDSA key pairs locally
 - **Store Key In Nillion**: Store your ECDSA private key in Nillion
 - **Retrieve Key from Nillion**: Retrieve your stored ECDSA private key from Nillion
-- **Sign Message**: Sign messages securely using Nillion's threshold ECDSA via your stored private key
+- **Sign Message with Nillion**: Sign messages securely using Nillion's threshold ECDSA via your stored private key
 - **Verify Signature**: Verify the authenticity of signed messages
 - **Other Tools**: Explore additional dev tools that help generate a Nillion user ID from a seed, derive Ethereum addresses, and derive public keys